istio-ecosystem/admiral/docs/Examples.md

 3\.
 Add main cluster to Admiral's watcher

-Since there are most likely other contents living in the same cluster where admiral lives, admiral need to watch the cluster it's currently living in as well.
-This step can be skipped if Admiral has a dedicated cluster for Admiral only.
+Since there are most likely other workloads running in the same cluster where admiral lives, admiral needs to watch the cluster it's currently living in as well.
+This step can be skipped if Admiral runs in a dedicated cluster.

-Let admiral monitor the cluster it lives in by exchanging secret with itself.
+Let admiral monitor the cluster it lives in by using the secret to talk to the API server of the cluster where it runs.

 ```
 $ADMIRAL_HOME/scripts/cluster-secret.sh $MAIN_CLUSTER $MAIN_CLUSTER admiral